How can I tell if a window or glass door is safety glass?

 Industry professionals identify unmarked laminated glass by the multiple reflections visible when you put an object next to the glass.
 Glass that is not laminated shows only two reflections from the two surfaces of the glass.

 A federal law mandates safety glass for areas that have the possibility of impact by a person, such as sliding glass doors and low windows in walking areas.
-The stained glass panel at foot level at a stair landing, shown below, is an example of a window that should be safety glass.
+The stained glass panel at foot level at a stair landing, shown below, is an example of a window that really should be safety glass, but is acceptable by code because it is considered “decorative glazing."
 Pretty, but very dangerous.

 The law did not go into effect until July 6th, 1977, so earlier windows and doors may not be safety glass.
 Older sliding glass doors are considered so dangerous by some building departments, such as Los Angeles, that they are required to be replaced or protected with safety film when the property is sold.